How to use the command dotnet restore (with examples)

 Motivation: The verbosity level determines the amount of information displayed during the restore process.
 By default, the verbosity level is set to “normal”.
 However, you may want to adjust the verbosity level depending on the amount of detail you require.

-Explanation: The --verbosity option allows you to specify the verbosity level for the restore process.
+option allows you to specify the verbosity level for the restore process.
 The available levels are:

-• normal (default): Displays standard output with progress information.
+(default): Displays standard output with progress information.detailed

-• diagnostic: Displays diagnostic output with extensive details.
+: Displays diagnostic output with extensive details.

-Example output (using --verbosity minimal):
+Example output (using --verbosity minimal

 Restoring...